mvpShruti/viramainClone/README.md

 # viramainClone
-Navigate to the index.html file and open it with your prefered browser!
+Navigate to the index.html file and open it with your preferred browser!